 Just How Clean Is Your Mattress?

 You may not spend much time worrying about the cleanliness of your mattress, but it should be an important part of your Spring-cleaning routine.
 We spend so much time in bed that our mattresses inevitably accumulate sweat, skin cells, stains and odours over time.
-As a result, warm, humid mattresses are the ideal breeding conditions for bacteria, germs and dust mites.
+As a result, warm, humid mattresses are the ideal breeding conditions for bed bugs, bacteria, germs and dust mites.
 In fact, a typical used mattress can house anywhere from 100,000 to 10 million house dust mites!
 According to the charity Allergy UK, they are associated with asthma, eczema and allergic rhinitis.

 So, if you or someone in your family suffers from allergies, asthma, or sleep apnea, it is vital for you to keep your mattress clean.
 And regular, high-temperature steam cleaning is one of the most effective solutions.
 A clean mattress can improve both your health and your sleep quality.

 Of course, if you use an allergen-proof mattress cover or sleep on a hypoallergenic latex or memory foam mattress, you won’t need to clean your mattress as often.
 On the other hand, if you sometimes share your bed with pets or toddlers, or often eat in bed, you’ll definitely need to clean your mattress more frequently.